handzlikchris/Unity.QuestRemoteHandTracking/readme.md

 ## Known issues
 - If your hands are a bit oddly shaped (on screen) make sure your actual hands are not visible to Quest cameras for a second or two when the app starts up.
 There seems to be some timing/initialization issue with skeleton/mesh if they are visible from very first moments.
 - sometimes when replaying mesh data will not be correctly loaded and hands won't render, when that happens just click `Replay`

+### Quest app freezes after startup
+**If quest application freezes on start it can not connect to IP Address/port you provided.
+Please make sure Quest and PC are on the same network, your FW rules are allowing connection and that your router is correctly passing traffic to PC**